 Our students in grades 1–5 have been busy pouring their hearts into a special Valentine’s Day community outreach project.
 Each grade level is creating handmade cards for a specific local group ( Complete Care at Westfield, Westfield Senior Housing, Mobile Meals of Westfield, Kean University Be the Change, and Children’s Specialized Hospital in Mountainside) to brighten their day.
 Thank you to our teachers for organizing this outreach activity.
 We are so proud of our students for using their creativity to give back to our amazing community!

-10 days ago, Jefferson Elementary School
+about 2 months ago, Jefferson Elementary School

 Class 4L made Valentine's cards for the community.